Misterio77/nix-starter-configs/README.md

 }
 ```

-> Note: The above is applicable to the standard version; for the minimal version the `flake.nix` does not pass `outputs` through `specialArgs`.

 ## Adding more hosts or users

 You can organize them by hostname and username on `nixos` and `home-manager`